 11/02/21 – Public Hearing on amended ordinance.

 10/19/21 – BOC Regular Meeting, Public hearing and Vote anticipated.
 [Update – BOC voted to include an amendment to ban sales of vapor and other smoke-free nicotine/tobacco products in flavors other than tobacco]

 09/30/21 – [In the news] “Washington County considers flavored tobacco, vape ban.”
 Regal Courier.

-The Washington County, OR Board of Commissioners is moving forward with a proposal to ban sales of flavored nicotine products (synthetic or tobacco derived).
+The Washington County, OR Board of Commissioners has passed and ordinance that prohibits sales of flavored nicotine products (synthetic or tobacco derived) in any retail environment.
 What started as a proposal to limit sales of flavored products to adult-only establishments is now a full-blown flavor ban and a prohibition on discounts and coupons.